SAP/spartacus-docs/_pages/fsa/dynamicforms/core/basic-form-validations.md

   entryComponents: [CustomInputComponent],
 })
 ```
-From the code snippet above we can see that for validation with name compareToCurrentDate we have new function defined in CategoryFormsModule.
-Functions has following implementation:
+From the code snippet above we can see that for validation with name compareToCurrentDate we have new a function defined in CategoryFormsModule.
+Function has the following implementation:

 ```typescript
 static customFunction(regex) {